AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 }
 ```

 The fragment shader is largely a copy from what we use in the advanced lighting section, but with an added shadow calculation.
 We declared a function `ShadowCalculation` that does most of the shadow work.
-At the end of the fragment shader, we multiply the diffuse and specular contributions by the inverse of the ****
+At the end of the fragment shader, we multiply the diffuse and specular contributions by the inverse of the **shadow** component e.gg. how much the fragment is *not* in shadow.
+This fragment shader takes as extra input the light-space fragment position and the depth map generated from the first render pass.